nathan-price/DreamhostDjango/README.md

    Make sure you know the hostname for database (the url), as well as the name of the database, and a username and password with access to the database.

 ## First-time Setup
+These steps only need to be done once per user:
 1. SSH into your dreamhost server
 2. Clone this repository
 > git clone https://github.com/nathan-price/DreamhostDjango.git